darkwing/x-image/README.md

 # About

-The x-image component allows for non-blocking image loading.
+The x-image component allows for non-blocking image loading as well as elegeant image "loading" overlay.

 # Dev Setup